Barclays paying $453 mln to settle Libor probe

 "The DOJ did not want to back Barclays into a corner (by) using some of the more terrifying words from the criminal lexicon.
 I think it was very much a way to give Barclays a face-saving opportunity to resolve the situation," said Anthony Sabino, a professor of law at St. John's University.

-Libor is set daily for 10 major currencies and 15 borrowing periods, ranging from overnight loans to 12 months.
+The basis of Libor is a daily poll that asks banks including Barclays to enumerate the rates they think they will be able to borrow from other big banks.
+Libor is set daily for 10 major currencies and for 15 borrowing periods, ranging from overnight loans to 12 months.

-Thomson Reuters Corp (TRI.TO) is the British Bankers' Association's official agent for the daily calculation and publishing of Libor.
-The company said it continues to support the BBA in calculating and distributing Libor rates.
+Thomson Reuters Corp (TRI.TO) is the British Bankers' Association's official agent for the daily calculation and publishing of the Libor rates.
+The company, in a statement, said it continues to support the BBA in calculating and distributing Libor rates.

-An economist who has studied Libor manipulation said that banks should be surveyed about their actual borrowing costs, instead of their es timated b orrowing costs.

-The CFTC order suggested that the BBA knew of problems.
-In 2008, according to the CFTC order, a Barclays treasury executive told the BBA the bank hadn't reported accurate borrowing costs.

 The BBA, for its part, said the news would figure into its ongoing review of the structure of Libor.